-A lot of people are unaware that birds can be considered pests.
+Many of people are unaware that birds can be considered pests.
 But it's true.
-There are three bird species -- pigeons, sparrows, and starlings -- that are officially considered "pest birds" and can be controlled by lethal or non-lethal methods.
+There are three bird species -- pigeons, sparrows, and starlings -- that are officially considered "pest birds" and which can be controlled by lethal or non-lethal methods.
 There are even pesticides labeled for those three species of birds.
 They're called "avicides."
 Other bird species are considered "nuisance wildlife" and come under different regulations depending on their species.

 We were proud to be chosen to solve the bird problem at a radar tower at Hartfield-Jackson International Airport (KATL)

 Rid-A-Critter is Metro Atlanta's pest bird control leader.
-We provide safe, humane, non-lethal, long-lasting bird control throughout the Greater Atlanta area and suburbs.
+We provide safe, humane, non-lethal, long-lasting bird control throughout the Atlanta area and suburbs.

 Another service we offer is something called Dry Under Decks.
-Many customers call us to have this system installed even if they don't have a bird or animal problem, because Dry Under Decks is also a rain-management system that keeps the space under your deck dry so it can be used.
+Many customers call us to have this system installed even if they don't have a bird or animal problem because Dry Under Decks is also a rain-management system that keeps the space under your deck dry so it can be used.

 You can think of the Dry Under Decks system as sort of an outdoor ceiling.
-It's installed under your existing deck, and it catches the rainwater and condensation and channels it away to the gutter.
+It's installed under your existing deck, and it catches the rainwater and condensation and channels it away to the rain gutter system.
 It's a simple idea, but it works very well.
 It also prevent birds from building nests up there, which is also a good thing if you plan on spending any time under the deck.

 The Dry Under Decks system comes with a limited lifetime warranty.
 Please contact us if you'd like more information.